mjishnu/pypdl/README.md

 #### Methods

+- `start(url,
+file_path=None,
+multisegment=True,
+segments=10,
+overwrite=True,
+etag=True,
+retries=0,
+mirror_func=None,
+display=True,
+clear_terminal=True,
-- `start(url, file_path, segments=10, display=True, multisegment=True, block=True, retries=0, mirror_func=None, etag=False)`: Starts the download process.
+block=True)`: Starts the download process.

     ##### Parameters

-    - `url`: ((str, function), Required) This can either be the URL of the file to download or a function that returns the URL.
+    - `url`: This can either be the URL of the file to download or a function that returns the URL.
-    - `file_path`: (str, Optional) The optional file path to save the download.
+    - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
-If `file_path` is a directory, then the file is downloaded into it; otherwise, the file is downloaded with the given name.
+If `file_path` is a directory, then the file is downloaded into it; otherwise, the file is downloaded into the given path.
+    - `multisegment`: Whether to use multi-segmented download.
+The default value is `True`.
-    - `segments`: (int, Optional) The number of segments the file should be divided into for multi-segmented download.
+    - `segments`: The number of segments the file should be divided into for multi-segmented download.
+The default value is 10.
-    - `display`: (bool, Optional) Whether to display download progress and other optional messages.
-    - `multisegment`: (bool, Optional) Whether to use multi-segmented download.
+    - `overwrite`: Whether to overwrite the file if it already exists.
+The default value is `True`.
-    - `block`: (bool, Optional) Whether to block until the download is complete.
+    - `etag`: Whether to validate the ETag before resuming downloads.
+The default value is `True`.
-    - `retries`: (int, Optional) The number of times to retry the download in case of an error.
+    - `retries`: The number of times to retry the download in case of an error.
+The default value is 0.
-    - `mirror_func`: (function, Optional) A function to get a new download URL in case of an error.
+    - `mirror_func`: A function to get a new download URL in case of an error.
+The default value is `None`.
-    - `etag`: (bool, Optional) Whether to validate etag before resuming downloads.
-    - `overwrite`: (bool, Optional) Whether to overwrite the file if it already exists.
+    - `display`: Whether to display download progress and other optional messages.
+The default value is `True`.
+    - `clear_terminal`: Whether to clear the terminal before displaying the download progress.
+The default value is `True`.
+    - `block`: Whether to block until the download is complete.
+The default value is `True`.

     ##### Returns